oat-sa/taohub-articles/forge/items/manage-items.md

 ![](../resources/items-content.png)

-\* In the Edit item pane, when you click on the Content button, the Management of the item content box is displayed\
+\* In the Edit item pane, when you click on the Content button, the Management of the item content box is displayed<br/>
  \* When the item has no content, the Management of the item content box allows you to import content for your item.<br/>

  \* When the item has content, the Management of the item content box also allows you to download this content on your computer.